-- describe the importance that a garden has to the environment and lives of individuals who use it.
+- Name the benefits of a garden to the environment and lives of individuals who use it.

-- describe philanthropic activity as something that is done for the common good.
+- Identify philanthropic activity as something that is done for the common good.

 read-aloud copy of The Gardener by Sarah Stewart (see Bibliography)

 Stewart, Sarah.
 The Gardener.
 New York: Farrar Straus Giroux, 1977.
 ISBN: 0374425183

-Anticipatory Set: Discuss everyone's personal experiences with gardens and gardening.
-Have each person tell what gardens have meant to them and to others.
+Discuss the group's personal experiences with plants and gardening.
+Ask participants to tell what gardens have meant to them and to others.

-Read The Gardener, written by Sarah Stewart, to the class.
+Read aloud The Gardener by Sarah Stewart.
 Reflect on the personality traits and actions of the characters.
 Tell about the role of the historic events that sent Lydia away.
-Discuss how Lydia's love of gardens impacts others.
+Discuss how Lydia's love of gardens impacted others.